Sexuality in ancient Rome: Rape

-The mythology of rape
+Mythology of rape

 The rape of women is a pervasive theme in the myths and legends of early Rome.
 The legendary founders Romulus and Remus were born from the rape of the Vestal Rhea Silvia by the god Mars.
 Romulus and his "band of freebooters" can transform their all-male settlement into a city only by the "rape" of the Sabine women, that is, by forcibly abducting the daughters of their Sabine neighbors to take as wives.
 The overthrow of the Roman monarchy and the establishment of the Republic was precipitated by the rape of the much-admired Lucretia by Sextus Tarquinius, the king's son.
 The legend crystallizes the Roman view of unchecked libido as a form of tyranny.

 The Augustan historian Livy seems "embarrassed" by the rape motif of early Roman history, and emphasizes the redeeming political dimension of these events.
 Lucretius condemns rape as a primitive behavior outside the bounds of an advanced civilization, describing it as "a man's use of violent force and imposition of sexual impulse".